Vail Ski Resort Jobs

 Visitors to Vail should not expect to escape the hustle and bustle of the city, but rather to participate in the “scene.”
 Don’t be surprised to see lifestyles of the rich and famous in action, on and off the slopes.
 Non-skiers will have plenty to do in Vail, including Vail International Holidays from mid-November until Christmas, (800) 525-3875, snowmobile tours, sleigh rides, ice skating, bobsledding, and wildlife tours.

 Vail’s nightclubs and restaurants are almost as legendary as its skiing.
 It takes serious thought to decide between the hot spots of Vail Village and nearby Lionshead.
-There are 111 bars and restaurants to tempt your taste buds and dance until the break of dawn.
-Twentysomethings congregate at Nick’s for DJ music.
-Those who are a little older go to the Red Lion, The Club, or Sheikas.
-If live music is more appealing, there are piano bars, acoustic guitar and jazz concerts, and authentic Austrian music performed nightly.
+There are over 100 bars and restaurants to tempt your taste buds and dance until the break of dawn.

 Getting around Vail is a cinch.
 A free shuttle service routinely runs between Vail Village, Lionshead, and other outlying areas.
 Call (970) 479-2172 for the shuttle schedule.